Skip to content

 Experience of dealing with difficult situations in a calm, supportive and caring manner.

-A sensitive approach to working with children and their families.
+sensitive approach to working with children and their families.

 Experience of working with children/young people with physical/learning disabilities.